 Factors to consider when purchasing brake pads

-A car moving at a high speed causes a lot of friction between the brake pads and the rotors.
-In this regards, if you do long distance travels and carry heavy loads you need brake pads that can withstand the heat.
+A car moving at high speed causes a lot of friction between the brake pads and the rotors.
+Therefore, if you travel long distances and transport heavy loads, you need brake pads that can withstand the heat.

 Good brake pads should be heavy enough to dissipate the heat generated during braking.
-However, the brake pads should not be so heavy that they add additional weight of the car.
-Ceramic brake pads are lightweight while having the ability to withstand heat.
+However, the brake pads should not be so heavy that they put additional stress on the car.
+Ceramic brake pads are light and heat resistant at the same time.

-Noisy brakes are a cause for irritation for many drivers.
-Brake pads made from steel or bronze with carbon tend to be heat resistant but are noisy.
-The best brake pads for noise reduction tend to be the ceramic pads.
-This is due to their soft material that is gentle to the rotors.
+Loud brakes are a source of irritation for many drivers.
+Brake pads made of steel or bronze with carbon are usually heat resistant but noisy.
+The best brake pads for noise reduction are usually ceramic pads.
+This is due to their soft material, which is gentle on the rotors.

-It is expensive for changing your brake pads every time you visit the service station.
-The least long lasting pads are organic pads, followed by the semi-metallic ones.
-If you want long lasting brake pads then go for the ceramic ones.
+It is expensive to change the brake pads every time you visit the gas station.
+The least durable pads are organic pads, followed by semi-metallic pads.
+If you want durable brake pads, choose ceramic pads.

-Dusting is what is left when the brake pads come into contact with the rotors.
-You should go for brake pads that produce the least amount of dust.
-Organic pads have high amounts of carbon and graphite components.
-This makes them produce the most dust.
-Ceramic pads while producing some dust, the dust is less sticky and does not stain your car wheels.
+Dust is what remains when the brake pads come into contact with the rotors.
+You should choose brake pads that produce the least amount of dust.
+Organic brake pads have a high percentage of carbon and graphite components.
+They therefore produce the most dust.
+Ceramic brake pads do produce some dust, but the dust is less sticky and will not stain your car’s wheels.

-It is impossible to drive a car without a functioning braking system.
-Brake failure is a source of major accidents.
-When you press the brake pedal, a hydraulic system will supply brake fluid to the wheels and the brake pads will come into contact with the rotors.
-This will help bring the car to a halt.
+It is impossible to drive a car without a functioning brake system.
+Brake failure is a source of serious accidents.
+When you press the brake pedal, a hydraulic system supplies brake fluid to the wheels and the brake pads come into contact with the rotors.
+This helps to bring the car to a standstill.

-Brake pads are under enormous pressure because they are the ones that are in constant contact with the rotors.
-This means they are prone to overheating and tear.
+The brake pads are under enormous pressure because they are in constant contact with the rotors.
+This means they are prone to overheating and cracking.
 Choosing between ceramic or organic brake pads is not an easy choice.
-Both pads have pros and cons.
-Organic pads were first to be manufactured but were soon out of favor due to the high levels of asbestos in them.
-Later other materials like fiber, glass, and Kevlar were used.
+Both pads have advantages and disadvantages.
+Organic brake pads were first manufactured but soon became unpopular because of the high asbestos content in them.
+Later, other materials such as fibers, glass, and Kevlar were used.

 Organic pads are cheap and this contributes to their popularity.
-They are ideal for car owners who do moderate driving.
-The brakes are also quiet and are gentle on the brake rotors.
-Ceramic brakes have increasingly become more popular.
-This is because they are quiet and less prone to wear and tear.
+They are ideal for car owners who drive moderately.
+The brakes are also quiet and protect the brake discs.
+Ceramic brakes have become increasingly popular.
+This is because they are quiet and less prone to wear.

-They are also ideal for driving in a variety of temperature conditions.
-However, the ceramic brake pads are more expensive and produce less dust.
-They are long lasting and produce less dust.
+They are also ideal for driving in different temperature conditions.
+However, ceramic brake pads are more expensive and produce less dust.
+They are also the most durable.